 Frequently Asked Questions About World Religions

-Do All Religions Have a Single God?
+Do All Religions Believe in a Single God?

 Is an Afterlife a Universal Religious Belief?